kinnara-digital-studio/kecak-workflow/README.md

 Workflow is defined as tasks, required steps, and information moved (in and/or out) of any business process.
 Depending on the size and complexity of the organization, workflows may be a formal process or a very informal one so that no one really recognizes it as an actual workflow.

-Automation of a business process
+Automation of a business process consist of : Sequence of connected steps
-Consist of :
-Sequence of connected steps

 Each step is declared as work of a person, group of persons, an organization, or one or more mechanisms 4 types of possible interactions or transitions:

-Human To Human
+- Human To Human

-Human To Machine
+- Human To Machine

-Machine To Machine
+- Machine To Machine

-Machine To Human
+- Machine To Human

 **Value Proposition**